Nuking blackheads – it’s so satisfying.

 Ideally, the aim with your products is to help restore the flow of oil out of the pore, reduce and absorb excess oil, and remove dead, built-up surface skin cells that aren’t shedding normally.

 Here’s what you can do to reduce and hopefully eliminate those blackheads once and for all.

 Retinoids: These active ingredients help to regulate cellular turnover, preventing dead skin cells from sticking together in the pores.
 A+ retinoid complex is another great treatment if your skin is prone to blackheads.

 Masks: Charcoal salicylic acid and clay face masks are all great pore-purging alternatives that help to flush out the pore.

 When it comes to knowing how to get rid of blackheads, there are certain ingredients you should avoid.

 Hydrogen Peroxide: This ingredient has zero effect on blackheads.
 If you use too much, it is actually toxic to collagen in skin cells.

-Harsh exfoliants: A word of warning to those keen to know how to get rid of blackheads, you CAN NOT scrub them away; the debris is to deep rooted within the pore, plus the irritation of scrubbing can cause more oil production.
+Harsh exfoliants: A word of warning to those keen to know how to get rid of blackheads: you CAN NOT scrub them away.
+The debris is too deep-rooted within the pore, plus the irritation of scrubbing can cause more oil production.

 Ditch the DIY tips: There really is no such thing as the barefoot beauty of blackheads, there are better ways to get rid of them than with a DIY approach.

 Occlusive products: These include petrolatum, silicone, and heavy-duty ingredients that are often used in formulas to create a moisture barrier.
 But sealing in moisture traps dead skin cells, oil, and bacteria, which will cause more blackheads.

-Blackhead extractor: This is a tool which helps extract blackheads without having to use your fingers, the problem is they can be harsh on delicate skin and cause tiny micro tears.
+Blackhead extractor: This is a tool which helps extract blackheads without having to use your fingers, but the problem is, they can be harsh on delicate skin and cause tiny micro-tears.

 Astringent products: Many astringent products claim to address blackheads, but in actual fact, they increase oil production and make matters worse.